zeldasfsurvey/sf-hcs-search-tool/README.md

 - Modify `LABEL_PATTERNS` in `backend/build_manifest.py` to capture different section types
 - Update search logic in `backend/sections.py` for different matching strategies

-## License

-This project is developed for the San Francisco Historic Context Survey.

 ## Contributing

-For questions or contributions, please contact the SF Historic Context Survey team.
+For questions or contributions, please contact the SF Survey team.